DUBS A

 The Australian Model Engineer’s Edwin project was a good place to start.

-The provision of dimensioned elevation drawings by a fellow modeler was all I needed to make a start.
-Using the free drawing software, NanoCad, I traced over scanned images of the side and end elevations.
+The provision of dimensioned elevation drawings by a fellow modeller was all I needed to make a start.
+Using free drawing software, I traced over scanned images of the side and end elevations.
 This is a technique that I have used on my two previous models.
 Having scaled them to 1:24, I determined that the loco was only 228mm over the buffers!

 The butane gas tank with tapped hole